How Much Umbrella Insurance Do I Need?

 There is a lot of sloppy thinking around the issue of how much umbrella insurance you should purchase.
 And, unfortunately, lacking good data, I’m at risk of perpetuating the problem here.

 Most unsophisticated discussions of umbrella insurance limits point to your net worth as the key factor.
-Every time I’ve asked an insurance agent about recommended limits, I’ve gotten that answer.
+Every time I’ve asked an insurance agent about recommended limits, they’ve given me that answer.
 Or, “talk to your financial advisor.”

 Once source I came across stated that umbrella insurance only makes sense if you have assets to protect.

 Wrong!
 Unfortunately, in today’s complex world, your exposure to liability is in no way limited to your net worth.

 A more sophisticated analysis focuses on risk and future earning potential.
 If you plow into a bus, causing multiple bodily injuries, the settlement could be many, many millions.
 Not only could your net worth be wiped out, but, if you’re still in your earning years, your future earnings could be attached.
 (Several sources on the web state that up to 25% of your income could be garnished in a liability settlement.)